folutade/KnowThatYouAnointed/content/posts/the-party.md

   -1 Corinthians 13:1-8,13

-* Additionally, Lecrae may also be inspired by a passage from the second letter from St. Peter which explains that God is patient because he wants to give humans more time and opportunities to repent so that they do not keep going down a path that will lead to their own death and destruction.
+* Additionally, Lecrae may also be inspired by a passage from the second letter from St. Peter, which explains that God is patient because he wants to give humans more time and opportunities to repent so that they do not keep going down a path that will lead to their own death and destruction.

   * ***The Lord is not slow** concerning his promise, as some count slowness; **but he is patient with us, not wishing that anyone should perish, but that all should come to repentance.***
   -2 Peter 3:9

-* God’s patience to prevent humans from dying contrasts sharply with the impatience that Kendrick displayed when he said that “I think it’s time to watch the party die.”
+* God’s patience to prevent humans from dying contrasts sharply with the impatience that Kendrick displayed when he said, “I think it’s time to watch the party die.”

-* The idea that offering Jesus's love will require him to be patient with humans who “love to do evil” may lead to a lot of doubts about whether God will address the evil and injustice that continues to go on in parties throughout the world.
-However, rather than being overcome with doubt, Lecrae says that he is “trusting in the narrative”.

 {{< /details >}}